-Accuracy of melanoma detection up in specialized clinicsJune 21st, 2012 in Cancer /
+Accuracy of melanoma detection up in specialized clinicsJune 21, 2012 in Medicine & Health / Cancer

 (HealthDay) -- From 1998 to 2007, the accuracy of melanoma detection improved in specialized but not non-specialized clinical settings, according to research published in the July issue of the Journal of the American Academy of Dermatology.